ramasaimehar/Law-Talk-ChatBot/README.md

 docx2txt
 gtts
 ```
-Here's a section for your README file, focusing on the user interface and demo image:

----

 ## 🖥️ **User Interface**

 The **Law Talk ChatBot** features an interactive and user-friendly interface built with **Streamlit**.
 Once the application is launched, users are presented with a clean layout where they can: